tosinchukwu/Nexus-L1/README.md

 # Nexus Prover Node
 You earn NEX Points by contributing compute and interacting with the Nexus ecosystem.

+## --> Create account
+* Create an account at https://app.nexus.xyz.

+* Follow the account linking instructions.

+* Your contributions will earn NEX Points.

+* Track your progress on the leaderboard.

+* Manage all your nodes in one place.

 ## --> Contribute via Web browser
 Login into the dashboard and press the button to start your node